wellness-at-work/out-standing-meetings/README.md

-# Out-standing Meetings #
+# Outstanding Meetings #
- A recent study indicates that prolonged sedentary time such as sitting contributes to increased risk of myriad of health related complications [[1]](#1).
-Out-standing meetings, a Microsoft Teams bot, helps individuals be non-sedentary during meetings by providing incentive to physically stand up.
-Working with Azure service offerings, the bot keeps track of the duration that meeting attendants are physically standing-up during meetings to create a ranking for most active *__outstanding__* meeting attendants.
+We put together outstanding meetings after having discussions about how the standing piece of daily standup meetings is going away with virtual meetings.
+Outstanding meetings provides incentive for meeting attendants to stand up during meetings.
+A leader board of most *__outstanding__* meeting attendants together with daily status ranking provides a gamified approach to practicing healthy habits at work and reduce increased risk of health related complications [[1]](#1).

 > This project is created as part of [Microsoft US Hack for Wellness 2021](https://wellnesshack.devpost.com/)